dvanherbergen/elm-multitag-input/readme.md

     "description" : "text to show in tag tooltip"
   }
 ```
 - Async.
-Users can enter a tag without waiting for the automplete option.
+Users can enter a tag without waiting for the autocomplete option.
 Validation is done asynchronously afterwards.
-Invalid tags will get the 'invalid' class.
+Invalid tags will get the 'invalid' type.
 - Multi-Type.
 Allow multiple types of tags to be mixed in the same field (or not...)
 - Multi-Value.
 The number of tags allowed is configurable.
-- Multi-section utocomplete.
+- Multi-Section autocomplete.
 Autocompletion that supports multiple sections.
 One section per allowed tag type in the same field.
 - Callback on tag list change.
 - Supports ; separated tag entry.
 Entering a string tag1;tag2 will expand into two tags.